vessl-ai/examples/services/service-quickstart/README.md

-# 1-minute guide to VESSL Serve
+# 1-minute guide to VESSL Service

-This is a 1-minute quickstart for deploying Llama 3 with VESSL Serve.
+This is a 1-minute quickstart for deploying Llama 3 with VESSL Service.
 Here, you will set up a text generation API using vLLM acceleration.

 ## What's included
 * `quickstart.yaml` - A YAML configuration that specifies the service details such as computing resources, autoscaling options, and port settings for your API server.